BackupFoundLostCode/FileStealer/README.md

 First, enter the letter of your USB or other device and then the name of the file you are looking for, including the extension.
 If it is found, it will be copied to the corresponding device.
 Information about the file can be found in FileStealerInfo.txt.

-It is now possible to search an entire list; simply paste it into List.
+It is now possible to search an entire list; simply paste it into NameList.txt.
 Each entry must be on a separate line.

 (The letter of your USB device must be D).